fullboar/mediator-agent/README.md

 You can provide a number of environment variables to run the agent.
 The following table lists the environment variables that can be used.

-## Environment Variables

-You can provide a number of environment variables to run the agent.
-The following table lists the environment variables that can be used.

 | Variable                   | Description                                                                                          |
 | -------------------------- | ---------------------------------------------------------------------------------------------------- |
 | `AGENT_ENDPOINTS`          | Comma-separated list of endpoints for the agent (e.g., `http://localhost:3110,ws://localhost:3110`). |